Changissnz/selfinterest/README.md

 implicative of the motive remaining the same and only performance along some metrics sought to be enhanced.
 The aversion to objectivity and initiative for some particular human beings is an objective itself.
-Imagine that some matters, once placed into the differentiating realm of problem or solution, sparks a need for objective from the views of self-interest.
+Imagine that some matters, once placed into the differentiating realm of problem or solution, spark a need for objective from the views of self-interest.
 And the objective is then acted out in ways that must benefit one more than the other in some way.
 Would not aimlessness as a requirement for being a participant in the media be preferred over movement for unwanted change?
 And then "aimlessness" would be synonymized with "freedom": acting in chains of events that are not for any singular or known objective, not aware of being beholden to any agenda, not making effort for purposes constructive to one's application but intrusive into another's domain.
+A related topic to aimlessness in multi-agent contexts is the concept of nonzero sum changes.
+Now nonzero sum typically requires willful participation of the involved parties through actions that do not invoke zero sum matters or collide in interests that may be conceived as loss a necessity for the gain.
+In situations of hierarchy, especially the cases where command structure is consequential from the specific hierarchy, the assignment of status is a non-null variable in the specifics of wants corresponding to the involved agents.